nstclair13/blog/_posts/2016-09-10-OnePerfectShotSuicideSquad.md

 ---
 layout: default_posts
 title: Suicide Squad&#58; One Perfect Shot Interview
-meta: Here is an interesting interview from OnePerfectShotDB.com with Mark Breakspear about the VFX work done on Suicide Squad.
+meta: Here is an interesting interview from OnePerfectShotDB.com about the VFX work done on Suicide Squad and some new interesting techniques.
 category: VFX Interview
 custom_css:
 - lity